noahehall/theBookOfNoah/databases/mysql_new.md

     - permenantly record a transaction
     - `autocommit` must be disabled for this statement to be meaningful
     - see `set autocommit`
-    - `and chain` compolete one transaction and start another thus making it unnecessaary to use `start transaction` again
+    - `and chain` complete one transaction and start another thus making it unnecessaary to use `start transaction` again
     - `and release` end the current client session after completing the transaction
     - `no` indicate explicitly that a new transaction is not to begin (when used with `chain`) or that the client session is not to end (when used with `release`)
     -